Simeone injects faith and realism ahead of Atleticos double date

-Diego Pablo Simeone has once again taken on the role of emotional manager at Atlético de Madrid.
+Diego Pablo Simeone has once again taken on the role of emotion manager at Atlético de Madrid.
 Ahead of the Champions League semi-final second leg against Arsenal, the Argentine coach stated that the team's hope and faith are sky-high.
-However, with his feet on the ground, he reminded everyone that first they must visit Mestalla to face Valencia, a key match to close the gap with Villarreal in LaLiga.
+However, keeping his feet on the ground, he reminded that first they must visit Mestalla to face Valencia, a key match to close the gap with Villarreal in LaLiga.

 Artificial intelligence optimizes tactical preparation in training 🤖